FREDVUNI/vuejs-movie-app/README.md

 # Vue Movie Search App

 This is a Vue app that allows users to search for movies using the OMDB API.
+You can also view movie details from searched movies.

 ## Installation